 Poker is one of the most popular games in the world, and not just because of the cash prizes.
 It’s attractive to many people because it’s simple to learn but has an incredibly high skill ceiling.

 That is, it can take a lifetime to master given the multiple layers of complexity present in every hand.
 While poker is usually a face-to-face game, online poker allows people to experience the freedom and flexibility of playing legal online poker in the US.

 However, the US regulates online gambling strictly in general.
 It can be challenging to understand in which states online poker is legal.
-Some states now allow classic games for cash, but most still only allow sweepstakes games for virtual coins.
+Some states offer regulated, legal online games, but most still only allow sweepstakes poker games for virtual coins.

 The online poker market is indeed expanding and is likely to become even more varied in the future.
 Here we will go over where you can currently play online poker, where it’s likely to expand to next, and what kinds of poker you can play on the Internet.

 Best Online Poker Sites In The United States

 - Global Poker – Best Online Poker For Cash Prizes – Available in all states except Washington

 - partypoker – BetMGM, Borgata Poker, partypoker NJ